-Social Security in Thailand is funded by employee contributions made each pay period and contributions made by the employer and also the Thai government.
+Social Security in Thailand is funded by employee contributions made each pay period and contributions made by the employer and the Thai government.
 The employer is required to withhold contributions to the Fund from its employees' salaries or wages each pay period.
-For as long as employees receive their salaries or wages, employers are required to submit the amounts withheld to the Social Security Office within 15 days of the end of the month during which the payroll deductions were made.
+For as long as employees receive wage payment, employers are required to submit the amounts withheld to the Social Security Office within 15 days of the end of the month during which the payroll deductions were made.

 The amount an employee contributes to the Fund is 5%, up to a maximum of 750 THB, of their total gross earnings for the pay period.
-The employer contributes a matching amount and the government contributes an additional one per cent.
+In addition, the employer contributes a matching amount, and the government contributes an additional one percent.